vasiatsp/my-website/README.md

-The code I used to build my portfolio webpage useing html, css and javascript
+The code I used to build my portfolio webpage useing html and css